 Get rid of your paid television service.
 No more cable or dish.

 When we got rid of it several years ago I think my husband was pretty skeptical.
 It really hasn’t been that bad.
-Then take it a step further and don’t replace it with Hulu Plus or Amazon Prime.
+Then take it a step further and don’t replace it with Hulu Plus, Amazon Prime, or Netflix.
 How much TV do we really need to watch anyway?
-Utilize your library, free Hulu, and free streaming on network sites so you can keep up with a couple of your favorite shows.
+Utilize your library, free Hulu, and free streaming on network sites so you can keep up with your favorite shows.

 9. Cheaper Cell Phone Rates